 Students earn credits for supervised work experience in management or marketing positions.
 They attend seminars and complete projects related to their internship.
-Internship is taken at the end of the course of study.
+This internship is taken at the end of the course of study and is meant to give students the opportunity to get work experience related to their program of study and to do work-related activities and problem-solving.
 (Online: spr)